 For these moms, a mommy makeover includes a typical full tummy tuck (full abdominoplasty) offered to flatten and remove excess skin and stretch marks from both above and below the belly button and tighten the abdominal muscles.
 The trade-off, however, is a scar in the bikini line that extends hip to hip and a scar around the belly button.

 Do I really need a full tummy tuck? – Why not just liposuction or the “mini tuck?”

-Liposuction is body-contouring procedure that removes fat from under the skin through small stab incisions using small cannulas.
+Liposuction is a body-contouring procedure that removes fat from under the skin through small stab incisions using small cannulas.
 It is used to address trouble spots throughout the body.
 The overall success of the procedure depends on the skin retracting back after the fat is removed.
 The ideal candidates are young patients with good quality, elastic skin who are targeting stubborn areas resistant to diet and exercise.